zama-ai/concrete-ml/docs/built-in-models/linear.md

 #  100 examples over 100 have a FHE inference equal to the clear inference
 ```

-We can then plot the decision boundary of the classifier and compare those results with a Scikit-Learn model executed in clear.
+We can then plot the decision boundary of the classifier and compare those results with a scikit-learn model executed in clear.
 The complete code can be found in the [LogisticRegression notebook](ml_examples.md).

 ![Sklearn model decision boundaries](../figures/logistic_regression_clear.png) ![FHE model decision boundarires](../figures/logistic_regression_fhe.png)

-The overall accuracy scores are identical (93%) between the Scikit-Learn model (executed in the clear) and the Concrete ML one (executed in FHE).
+The overall accuracy scores are identical (93%) between the scikit-learn model (executed in the clear) and the Concrete ML one (executed in FHE).
 In fact, quantization has little impact on the decision boundaries, as linear models are able to consider large precision numbers when quantizing inputs and weights in Concrete ML.
 Additionally, as the linear models do not use PBS, the FHE computations are always exact, meaning the FHE predictions are always identical to the quantized clear ones.